acse-mz223/React_5_movieTicket/README.md

 # 🎭 Theatre Ticket Booking System

 ## [🌐 Live Demo Here!!!! <- Click me](https://react-5-movieticket.onrender.com/)
+## add /admin to browse admin dashboard.
+You can set up seatLayout Showtime and so on there !

 A full-stack theatre ticket booking application with separate **client** and **admin** sides.
 Built using **React (Vite, Tailwind)** for the frontend, **Express.js** for the backend, **MongoDB (Mongoose)** as the database, **Clerk** for authentication, and **Stripe** for payments.